keithazz/AzureSignalR-samples/samples/InfotopiaChatRoom/README.md

 ## Provision storage service for data

-We support the dependency injection (DI) software design pattern for the storage of messages and sessions.
+We support the dependency injection (DI) software design pattern for the storage of messages and rooms.

 ### Store the data in memory